ModelOriented/kernelshap/README.md

 **Remarks**

 - Multivariate predictions are handled at no additional computational cost.
-- By changing the defaults, the iterative pure sampling approach by Covert and Lee (2021) can be enforced.
+- By changing the defaults, the iterative pure sampling approach in [2] can be enforced.
 - Case weights are supported via the argument `bg_w`.

 ## Illustration